thanhchinguyenpk/game_mario/readme.md

-This is the first project game of myseft :D
+This is the first project game of myself :D